Nigeria seeks South Africa's help to join G20, BRICS – DW – 12/03/2024

 However, South Africa, which assumed the rotating G20 presidency on Sunday, welcomed the request.

-"We will count on Nigeria's wise counsel as we assume this major responsibility," Minister of International Relations Roland Lamola was quoted by Nigerian news agency NAN as saying.
+"We will count on Nigeria's wise counsel as we assume this major responsibility," Minister of International Relations Ronald Lamola was quoted by Nigerian news agency NAN as saying.

 "Our people expect South Africa and Nigeria, given our common roots, to continue working together and more closely in order that their conditions and prospects are improved and the quality of life enhanced," he added.